Streetbank

-The website has 60,000 members worldwide.
 It had 15,000 members in September 2012.
 More than £1 million worth of skills and items had been listed on the site by October 2013.
-The organization has 300 members per square mile in West London, its busiest area.
+The organization had 300 members per square mile in West London, its busiest area.

 In 2013, The Times listed the site as one of the "50 websites you can’t live without".

-Accounts are free to set up.
-Once the account is set up the user will receive emails from other users living nearby.
-Users can offer items for free or to lend, or offer skills.
-Members can also make requests and provide information ("notices").
-User can choose the size of their "neighbourhood" and can opt to receive messages from other users living within one, five or ten miles.
-After a user joins Streetbank, they receive a weekly newsletter about local announcements and new offers and wants.
+Member accounts were free to set up and users were encouraged to offer items for free or to lend, or offer their time/skills.
+Members could also make requests and provide information ("notices").
+Users could choose the size of their "neighbourhood" and can opt to receive messages from other users living within one, five or ten miles.
+After a user joins Streetbank, they received a weekly newsletter about local announcements and new offers and wants.

 History

 The Streetbank was founded in 2010, as a not for profit organization.
 Founder Sam Stephens says he got the idea when he saw a neighbour using a pair of hedge cutters and realised he needed to borrow some.

 In 2012 and 2013, Streetbank was awarded funding by Nesta.

 In October 2013, Streetbank 2.0 was launched.

 In 2014, Streetbank merged with Freeconomy, a similar organisation set up by Mark Boyle (the moneyless man).
 Mark continued as part of the Streetbank leadership team.